Padlet share menu

 Accessing the share menu

-To access the share menu, select the Share arrow icon in your action bar.
+To access the share menu, select the Share arrow icon at the top-right of your padlet.

 You should see this menu appear.